Fxrialab/dandelion-docs/admin/api/admin.md

-# API admin gồm có những chức năng như sau:
+# API admin include these functions:

-- login: Đăng nhập
+- Login: to sign in the page
-- Register: Đăng ký thành viên quản lý
+- Register: to register administrator member
-- Profile: Thông tin ptofile của mỗi thành viên khi đăng nhập thành công
+- Profile: saving the profile informations after register successfully.
-- adminactive: cho admin này được quản lý hay không
+- Adminactive: the function of this feature is Allow/Block administrator
-- forgotPassword:  thay đổi mật khẩu
+- ForgotPassword:  Change the password